transloadit/uppy/website/src/docs/dashboard.md

   editFile: 'Edit file',
   // Shown in the panel header for the metadata editor.
 Rendered as "Editing image.png".
   editing: 'Editing %{file}',
+  // Text for a button shown on the file preview, used to edit file metadata
+  edit: 'Edit',
   // Used as the screen reader label for the button that saves metadata edits and returns to the
   // file list view.
   finishEditingFile: 'Finish editing file',